NikosGavalas/ntua-softeng/docs/Merged-Full.md

 ### Event Search and Results Filtering

 As mentioned before, 'Pleisure' offers a simple search engine on the website's main page.
-This aims to enable every user, to narrow the list of given events, so that it matches their needs and prefernces.
-The user types in an activity and the corresponding events are shown immeditely without having to browse through all website's events.
+This aims to enable every user, to narrow the list of given events, so that it matches their needs and preferences.
+The user types in an activity and the corresponding events are shown immediately without having to browse through all website's events.

 'Pleisure' provides further result filtering on the Events page.
 In order to use the filtering tool a location must be provided by the user.
 Given that, the user limits  the event shown results by adjusting: